-The 3 Tier’s X-shaped suction cups at bottom increased the feeling of solidity and was easy to attach.
-I reached around the caddy’s slender, central wires; rotated the X until the majority of its eight tiny suction cups landed on smooth tile, and pushed.
+The 3-Tier’s X-shaped suction cups at the bottom increased the feeling of solidity and were easy to attach.
+I reached around the caddy’s slender, central wires, then rotated the X until the majority of its eight tiny suction cups landed on smooth tile, and pushed.
 Over several weeks of use, the caddy stayed locked in place.

-As for features, the 3 Tier also hit the sweetspot.
-Loofahs or towels hang off two hooks on the bottom.
-A draining, removable clear-plastic cup about the size of two decks of cards holds toothbrushes and razors.
-Two holes in the bottom shelf allowed me to place shampoo and body wash upside-down, draining the last bits of liquid into the cap.
+As for features, the 3-Tier also hit the sweet spot.
+Loofahs or washcloths can hang off two hooks on the bottom.
+Two holes in the bottom shelf allowed me to place shampoo and body wash upside down, draining the last bits of liquid into the cap.
 I could squeeze it into my hands without removing the bottle.
-At bottom, a shelf with one draining tray for soap and one for a pumice stone.

-The other reason we’re not worried about corrosion—OXO also offers a rare satisfaction guarantee. ”If for any reason you are not satisfied with this product,” it reads, “return it for repair, replacement, or refund.”
+The other reason we’re not worried about corrosion—OXO offers a rare satisfaction guarantee: “If for any reason you are not satisfied with this product, return it for repair, replacement, or refund.”

-It doesn’t hang over the showerpipe, but wedges between the floor and ceiling and assembled in 10 minutes without tools.
+It doesn’t hang over the shower pipe, but wedges between the floor and ceiling and can be assembled in 10 minutes without tools.
 I slid the three baskets onto the main aluminum pole, fit the top pole into the main pole, measured the height of the shower to determine which of two poles to attach at the foot, and then squeezed the whole thing into place in a back corner of the shower.

 A powerful interior spring kept the caddy wedged between floor and ceiling.
 Even freestanding—that is, not in a corner, as intended—it exhibited none of the shaking, shimmying, or twisting of other pole caddies, such as the OXO version.

 Scraping the attractive aluminum pole with a metal blade produced flecks of gooey white, suggesting that the aluminum is coated, but rust doesn’t appear to be a concern.
-The packaging makes the bold and rare claim “rust proof,” simplehuman backs their products with a 5-year warranty, and few reviewers squawk.
-On Amazon, 114 reviewers give the tension shower caddy an average rating of 4.7, among the highest on the web.
-They say things like “worth every penny.”
+The packaging makes the bold and rare claim “rust proof,” simplehuman backs its products with a five-year warranty, and few reviewers squawk.

-Again, I looked at over a hundred showerheads over 13 hours, testing the 10 most promising, to come to our conclusion.
+Again, we looked at more than a hundred shower caddies over 15 hours, testing the 12 most promising, to come to our conclusion.
 These are some of the ones we didn’t pick.

-The Zenith line, including the highly rated Expandable Handheld Shower Head Caddy, looked sturdy and exceptionally well built, but slid off the showerpipe repeatedly, thanks to the hard-pastic hook.
-And the top shelf of the “Kemp” model blocked the stream of water coming from my standard shower head.
+The Zenith line, including the highly rated Expandable Handheld Shower Head Caddy, looked sturdy and exceptionally well-built, but slid off the shower pipe repeatedly, thanks to the hard-plastic hook.
+And the top shelf of the Kemp model blocked the stream of water coming from my standard showerhead.

 Other Zenith models were dismissed even earlier.
 The Manhattan Collective Shower Head Caddy arrived with bent wires.
 Whittington Collection offered no guarantee that its Teak Shower Caddy wasn’t destroying precious, gorgeous forests.